If you would like to be contacted when our next opportunity to apply opens, please get in touch with us at communityfund@hdcymru.co.uk

 The payment will be made following acceptance of the grant and receipt of any additional required documents, as detailed in your offer letter.

-Provide us with reports and updates on your project
+Provide us with reports and updates on your grant

-All successful applicants will be required to complete an interim and End of Project report, which we’ll provide you with templates for.
+All successful applicants will be required to complete an interim and End of Grant report, which we’ll provide you with templates for.
 Information required includes:

 We’d also love to see any photos or video clips you may have showing the impact your service is having on our communities, so please do send us any over that we’re allowed to share with our networks.